-We have completed a Phase I clinical trial of IGF-methotrexate (IGF-MTX) in patients with mixed solid tumors and lymphoma at the University of Illinois Chicago: https://clinicaltrials.gov/ct2/show/NCT02045368
+We have completed a Phase I clinical trial of IGF-methotrexate (IGF-MTX) in patients with mixed solid tumors and lymphoma.
+The results show the following:

 We are currently conducting a Phase 1a/2b clinical trial of IGF-MTX in myelodysplastic syndrome at the Mayo Clinic: https://clinicaltrials.gov/ct2/show/NCT03175978